En-Ayman-dev/TechVision/DEPLOYMENT_GUIDE.md

-# TechVision Project: From Setup to Deployment (A Beginner's Guide)
+# TechVision Project: From Setup to Deployment on Firebase (A Beginner's Guide)

-This guide provides a detailed, step-by-step walkthrough for setting up, running, and deploying your TechVision web application.
+This guide provides a detailed, step-by-step walkthrough for setting up, running, and deploying your TechVision web application to Firebase Hosting.
 This is written for beginners, so every step is explained.

 ## Part 1: Setting Up Your Development Environment